PGAS-community-benchmarks/CFD-Proxy/README.txt

    (USE_MPI_MULTI_THREADED, USE_GASPI, USE_NTHREADS)).
 The MPI lib will
    require support for either MPI_THREAD_MULTIPLE or MPI_THREAD_SERIALIZED.

 3) Unpack the dualgrid meshes in f6.
+Github restrictions currently only allow for rather moderate mesh size, so we are currently looking for a better solution.

 3) GASPI can make use of the startup mechanisms of MPI.
-Start the hybrid.f6.exe hybrid MPI/GASPI executable as a regular hybrid OpenMP/MPI application, e.g  mpirun -np 12 -machinefile machines -perhost 2 ../src/hybrid.f6.exe -lvl 1 dualgrid
+Start the hybrid.f6.exe hybrid MPI/GASPI executable as a regular hybrid OpenMP/MPI application, e.g  mpirun -np 12 -machinefile machines -perhost 2 ../src/hybrid.f6.exe -lvl 2 dualgrid

 ==============================================================================